There are several treatment options available for pelvic organ prolapse.

 You'll be shown how to do the exercises.
 If they help, you may be asked to continue with them.

 Hormone (oestrogen) treatment

-If you have a mild prolapse and have been through the menopause, your doctor may recommend treatment with the hormone oestrogen to ease some of your symptoms, such as vaginal dryness or discomfort during sex.
+If you have a mild prolapse and have been through the menopause, your doctor may recommend treatment with oestrogen to ease some of your symptoms, such as vaginal dryness or discomfort during sex.